LinLinHua/LinLinHua.github.io/_posts/2025-11-14-personal-portfolio-ci-cd.md

 ---
 layout: post # Do not change
-category: [devops, git, ci-cd] # Project categories
+category: [ci-cd] # Project categories
 title: "CI/CD Pipeline for this Personal Portfolio" # Project title
 date:   2025-11-14 21:30:00 -0800 # Today's date
-author: LinLinHua # Your author nick
+author: LilyHua # Your author nick
 prevPart: _posts/2025-11-13-receipt-inbox.md # Links to your previous project
 # nextPart: (This is your latest project)
 og_description: "Building the automated CI/CD pipeline for this site using rbenv, Jekyll, Bundler, and GitHub Pages."